azan-wasty/azan-wasty/README.md

 <div align="center">

 <!--QUOTE_START-->
-*"I only enjoy one in ten movies, but that one movie can completely change your life" — Makima, Chainsaw Man*
+*"I only enjoy one in ten movies, but I've had that one movie completely change my life" — Makima, Chainsaw Man*
 <!--QUOTE_END-->

 </div>